 If nothing is done to stop its relentless growth, it will eventually kill.

 However, sometimes an inquisitive doctor or nurse upsets its progress by thinking ‘outside the box’.
 Neuroendocrine Cancer hates when people are aware of its devious nature and hates when people know which tests can be used to find it and which treatments are best to attack it.
 Inquisitive, proactive and determined patients can also add to this effect and sometimes a bit of luck is involved.
+Diagnosing the undiagnosed can be really difficult.

 It doesn’t give up easy and tries to work around your treatment.
 It knows your treatment will come with certain consequences and it will try to exploit this situation by keeping you guessing between cancer activity and these consequences.
 It really hates observant medical staff and patients, particularly those who understand Neuroendocrine Cancer.